fastapi-users/fastapi-users/docs/usage/dependency-callables.md

 ### `get_current_verified_user`

 Get the current active and verified user.
-Will throw a `401 Unauthorized` if missing or wrong credentials or if the user is not active and verified.
+Will throw a `401 Unauthorized` if missing or wrong credentials or if the user is not active.
+Will throw a `403 Forbidden` if the user is unverified.

 ```py
 @app.get("/protected-route")